1 Statics Review

 \[ \begin{aligned}\sum F_y&=B E-8+B D \sin \alpha=0 \quad \\&=B E-8+(-15.4) \sin \left(51.3^{\circ}\right)=0 \quad\rightarrow\quad B E=20{~kN} \\\end{aligned} \]

-While Method of Joints can be used here, it is inefficient.
-We needed to draw and analyze free body diagrams of joints C, D, and B and keep track of the forces at these joints as well as whether each force was in tension or compression.
+Although method of joints can be used here, it is an inefficient approach requiring us to draw and analyze FBDs of joints C, D, and B as well as to keep track of the forces at these joints and whether each force is in tension or compression.

-Method of Sections may be used as an alternative to find forces BE and DE.
-To apply Method of Sections, we should cut through no more than 3 unknown members and draw a free body diagram with no more than 3 total unknowns.
+As an alternative, we may use method of sections to find forces BE and DE.
+To apply this method, cut through no more than three unknown members and draw an FBD with no more than three total unknowns.
 For this problem, make a cut through the truss that passes through members AB, BE, and DE.

-Once that cut is made, a choice needs to be made to draw an FBD for the intact part of the truss to the left of the cut or the intact part of the truss to the right of the cut Either way, the external forces on the chosen side would need to be shown on the FBD as well as the force of each member that was cut through.
+Once that cut is made, draw an FBD for the intact part of the truss either to the left or to the right of the cut.
+The external forces on the chosen side and the force of each cut-through member need to be shown on the FBD.

-If we chose the left side, there would be unknowns AB, BE, and DE, as well as unknown reactions Ax, Fx, and Fy.
-However, on the right side there are no unknown support reactions so the only unknowns are forces AB, BE, and DE.
+If we chose the left side, there would be unknowns AB, BE, and DE as well as unknown reactions Ax, Fx, and Fy.
+However, the right side would have no unknown support reactions, so the only unknowns are forces AB, BE, and DE.

 \[ \begin{aligned} & \sum M_B=-(12*5)+(DE*5)=0 \quad\rightarrow\quad D E=12{~kN} \\ & \sum F_y=BE-8-12=0 \quad\rightarrow\quad B E=20{~kN} \end{aligned} \]

-Once again, the forces are drawn on the FBD in the tensile direction, so the positive answers indicate the forces are indeed tensile.
+Once again the forces are drawn on the FBD in the tensile direction.
+The positive answers confirm that the forces are indeed tensile.

 Internal reactions also exist within a body or structure.
-These reactions are necessary to hold the body together and will vary from point to point in a body depending on the distribution of external loading.
-As shown in Figure 1.2, the reactions at any given point can be examined by making a cut at the point of interest in the body.
-One can think of any point within a body as acting as a fixed support for the rest of the body.
-That is, every point must potentially exert a force parallel to the cross section where the cut is made which is the shear force V, a force perpendicular to the cross section where the cut is made which is the normal force N, and a reaction moment where the cut is made which is the bending moment M. Moreover, as was discussed for internal pin reactions and the cut made for Method of Sections for trusses, the reactions at a cut will be equal and opposite on the two sides of the cut.
+These reactions are necessary to hold the body together and vary from point to point in a body depending on the distribution of external loading.
+As shown in Figure 1.6, the reactions at any given point can be examined by making a cut at the point of interest in the body.
+Think of any point within a body as acting as a fixed support for the rest of the body.
+That is, every point must potentially exert a force parallel to the cross section where the cut is made, which is the shear force V; a force perpendicular to the cross section where the cut is made, which is the normal force N; and a reaction moment where the cut is made, which is the bending moment M. Moreover, as discussed for internal pin reactions and the cut made for method of sections for trusses, the reactions at a cut will be equal and opposite on the two sides of the cut.

-To determine the reactions, the FBD of the part of the beam to the left of the cut can be drawn and used, or the part of the beam to the right of the cut can be drawn and used.
-As was discussed with Method of Sections for trusses, the choice of which side of the cut to examine is based primarily on which side appears easiest and most efficient to analyze.
+To determine the reactions, draw and use the FBD of the part of the beam either to the left or to the right of the cut.
+As with method of sections for trusses, choose which side of the cut to examine primarily by determining which side appears easiest and most efficient to analyze.
 Once the FBD of the cut section is drawn, the three equilibrium equations can be applied to determine the internal reactions.
-The determination of shear and bending moments in beams will be reviewed in more detail in Chapter 7.
-The focus of Example 1.5 is on the determination of the normal force, as this will be important in Chapter 2 and Chapter 3.
+The determination of shear and bending moments in beams is reviewed in more detail in Chapter 7.
+The focus of Example 1.5 is on the determination of the normal force, as this is important in Chapter 2 and Chapter 3.

 Example 1.5

-Though the assembly is not a beam, determining the internal reactions will work in the same way.
-In this particular case, all the forces are in the normal direction (no shear force) and due to the central placement of the 50 kN and 180 kN forces, there will be also be no bending moment.
-Consequently, only the normal reaction force will be drawn on the FBD’s.
+Though the assembly is not a beam, determining the internal reactions works in the same way.
+In this particular case, all the forces are in the normal direction (no shear force).
+Furthermore, because of the central placement of the 50 kN and 180 kN forces, there is no bending moment.
+Consequently, only the normal reaction force is drawn on the FBDs.

 \[ \sum F_x=-50{~kN}+N_{AB}=0 \quad\rightarrow\quad N_{AB}=50{~kN} \]

 Making the cut in section BC and drawing the FBD allows us to determine the normal force in section BC.
-Once again, we’ll draw the side to the left of the cut to avoid needing the reaction at the wall.
+Once again draw the side to the left of the cut to avoid needing the reaction at the wall.

 \[ \sum F_x=-50{~kN}+180{~kN}+N_{BC}=0 \quad\rightarrow\quad N_{BC}=-130{~kN} \]